amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 > **code.
 Did you fill out every folder or only a subset?**
 >
 > Answer length: 100-200 words

->
-> Example:
-> *From the cookiecutter template we have filled out the ... , ... and ... folder.
-We have removed the ... folder*
+We initilized our project with the cookicutter template.
+From the template we have filled out the src, report and notebook folders.
+Furthermore we have also edited the pre created file requirements.txt.<br>
-> *because we did not use any ... in our project.
-We have added an ... folder that contains ... for running our*
-> *experiments.*
-> Answer:

---- question 5 fill here ---
+We chose not to remove the unused folders, but instead list the unused folder here.
+We did not use the folder models in our project. <br>

+We have added an .dvc folder and additionally dvc file for the storage in dvc.
+Furthermore we have added a tests folder with the test scripts.

 ### Question 6